"He fell:" Liam Payne, former One Direction member, passes away at 31

-Liam Payne: Former One Direction Singer Tragic Death Dies in Hotel Balcony Fall, Nigerians Mourn
+Liam Payne: Former One Direction Singer Dies in Hotel Balcony Fall, Nigerians Mourn

 - The global music industry has suffered a significant loss after Liam Payne, a former member of One Direction, was declared dead